Roshan-Ravindran/Automatic-Hardening-of-K8S-Cluster-with-CIS-Benchmarks/README.md

 Kubernetes supports various types of volumes, including local storage, network-attached storage, and cloud provider-specific storage options.

-## 6. RELATED WORK

-In the realm of automatic remediation of CIS Benchmark controls on Kubernetes clusters, two notable tools that aid in this process are Kube-Bench and Kube-Sec.
-Kube-Bench is an open-source tool developed by the Center for Internet Security (CIS) that enables organizations to assess the security of their Kubernetes clusters against the CIS benchmarks.
-It scans the cluster's components, including the master nodes and worker nodes, and provides detailed reports highlighting areas where the cluster's configuration does not meet the recommended security controls.
-On the other hand, Kube-Sec focuses on broader approach to security, including CIS compliance but also encompassing risk analysis, RBAC

-visualization, and image vulnerability scanning.
-It offers a "single pane of glass" view for Kubernetes security.
-Several existing projects contribute to Kubernetes security, but none directly address automatic remediation of CIS benchmarks.
-Kube-bench audits configurations against CIS benchmarks, offering compliance checks but no remediation.
-Kubescape provides broader security analysis including vulnerabilities and CIS checks, but remediation remains manual.
-This project fills the gap by combining CIS compliance focus from Kube-bench with Kubescape's comprehensive analysis, enabling automatic remediation for a continuously secured Kubernetes environment.

 ## 7. PROPOSED SOLUTION

 ### 7.1 Overview